Guidelines on the Use of the ASEAN Emblem

 - Other entities based in an ASEAN Member State shall submit their request for the use of the ASEAN Emblem to the ASEAN National Secretariat concerned.

-- Other entities outside the ASEAN region shall submit their request for the use of the ASEAN Emblem to the Community Relations Division of the ASEAN Secretariat:
+- Other entities based inside the ASEAN region that also have regional/international characteristics and/or operations, shall submit their request for the use of the ASEAN Emblem to the Community Relations Division of the ASEAN Secretariat, who will subsequently refer their request to the Committee of Permanent Representatives to ASEAN for consideration and approval.

 Community Relations Division